7 Beams

 Click to expand

-An alternative, and often quicker, method for drawing shear force and bending moment diagrams is known as the graphical method.
-Due to the relationship between load, shear force, and bending moment, we can use one diagram to draw the next.
+An alternative, often faster method for drawing shear force and bending moment diagrams is the graphical method.
+This approach leverages the relationships between load, shear force, and bending moment, allowing us to derive one diagram from another.

-Further, any applied concentrated forces cause a discontinuity on the shear force diagram (an upwards applied load causes the diagram to jump up).
-Any applied couples cause a discontinuity on the bending moment diagram (a clockwise applied couple causes the diagram to jump up).
-This allows us to draw the shape of the shear force diagram based on the applied loads, and the shape of the bending moment diagram based on the shear force diagram.
+Further, any applied concentrated force causes a jump in the shear diagram (e.g., an upward force results in an upward jump).
+Any applied couples causes a jump in the bending moment diagram (e.g., a clockwise moment causes an upward jump).
+Thus the shape of the shear force diagram is based on the applied loads, and the shape of the bending moment diagram is based on the shear force diagram.

-Finally, we also know from Equation 7.2 that the change in shear force between any two points is equal to the area under the distributed load between those same two points.
-We know from Equation 7.4 that the change in bending moment between any two points is equal to the area underneath the shear force diagram between those two points.
-This allows us to add numbers to our diagrams and determine the value of the shear force and bending moment at key points.
+Finally, Equation 7.2 also showed that the change in shear force between any two points is equal to the area under the distributed load between those same two points.
+Evident from Equation 7.4 is that the change in bending moment between any two points is equal to the area underneath the shear force diagram between those two points.
+This allows us to add numbers to the diagrams and determine the value of the shear force and bending moment at key points.

 Summary